alackles/CMSC-150-WT-23/_pages/quizzes/quiz1.md

 In your own words, what is an _algorithm_, and how does it differ from a _program_?
 (2-3 short sentences)

 <details><summary>Answer</summary>

-An algorithm is is a process, set of rules, or set of instructions which, when followed, produces some specific output.
-An algorithm <i>can be</i> and <i>is often</i> used by a computer, but this is NOT necessarily the case.
+<p>An algorithm is is a process, set of rules, or set of instructions which, when followed, produces some specific output.
+An algorithm <i>can be</i> and <i>is often</i> used by a computer, but this is NOT necessarily the case.</p>

-A program, as we use it in this class, is a series of commands which the computer executes.
-A program can contain an algorithm.
+<p>A program, as we use it in this class, is a series of commands which the computer executes.
+A program can contain an algorithm. </p>

 </details>

 ## Question 2